 The economics department honors program offers majors with a strong academic record the opportunity for an excellent capstone experience doing independent research with the guidance of a faculty advisor.
 Honors students use the skills they develop through coursework to design, research, and write a paper on an economics topic of their own choosing.

 Students are encouraged to consider an honors concentration in economics if they are interested in writing a thesis and have achieved a cumulative grade point average of at least 3.4.
-Application to the Honors Program is usually made in early November during the first semester of a student’s junior year.
-At the same time, students can apply separately to a Winter Semester ECON 495.
-ECON 495 is also offered in the fall term and is an advanced seminar where students write a research paper.
+Application to the honors program is usually made in early November during the first semester of a student’s junior year.
+At the same time, students can apply separately to a winter semester ECON 495.
+ECON 495 is also offered in the fall term and is an advanced seminar in which students write a research paper.

-On track for the Honors Program usually means that a student will have completed ECON 401, 402, and 451 or 453 or STATS 426 by the end of the fall semester of their junior year.
+Students are eligible for admission into the Honors Program after they complete ECON 401, 402, and 451 or 453 or STATS 426.
 Students who have not completed these courses until the fall semester of their senior year can apply for admission at that time.
-The decision to admit an applicant to the honors program is sometimes deferred until the admissions committee can review the student’s final grades in fall classes.

 Admission to honors is not a requirement, nor a prerequisite, for admission to an ECON 495 seminar.
 All 495 applicants must apply to the faculty running the given 495 seminar.
 Honors concentrators are given priority admission to ECON 495 seminars, but non-honors students are welcome if there is space.

-Honors students are required to complete the requirements for a regular concentration in Economics including a two-course Econ Statistics and Econometrics sequence consisting of one of: ECON 451, ECON 453, or STATS 426, and one of: ECON 452 or ECON 454.
-In addition, Honors concentrators must also complete a senior thesis and enroll in at least one semester of ECON 497, a 1-credit seminar open only to honors students, which is designed to help students meet thesis draft deadlines, and improve their ability to present and write about economic research.
+Honors students are required to complete the requirements for a regular concentration in economics including a two-course statistics and econometrics sequence consisting of one of: ECON 451, ECON 453, or STATS 426, and one of: ECON 452 or ECON 454.
+In addition, honors concentrators must also complete a senior thesis and enroll in at least one semester of ECON 497, a 1-credit seminar open only to honors students, which is designed to help students meet thesis draft deadlines, and improve their ability to present and write about economic research.